 The vaccine is prepared each year to match the strains predicted for the coming influenza season.

-The government recommends that everyone over six months of age should receive an annual flu shot.
-Remember, even healthy people can catch Influenza.
+The government recommends that everyone over 6 months of age should receive a flu shot every year.

 Please arrive at least 10 minutes before your appointment to complete a registration form if you haven’t been to our clinic before.

 You will see one of our doctors for a consultation before receiving your flu vaccination.
-The consultation will be bulk billed if you see the GP only for a flu vaccine.
-You will be charged $15 for the flu vaccine unless you are in the ‘at risk’ group.
+The consultation will be bulk-billed if you see the GP only for a flu vaccine.